-Note 4 - Business Combination
+Note 4 - Business combination

 On July 14, 2015, the Company acquired 100% of the capital stock of AdvanDx in the Merger in a taxable transaction.
-AdvanDx researches, develops and markets advanced in vitro diagnostic kits for the diagnosis and prevention of infectious diseases, and sells its products principally to hospitals and clinical laboratories in the United States and Europe.
-The Company acquired AdvanDx principally to use AdvanDx's diagnostic capabilities with respect to MDROs and leverage AdvanDx's relationships with hospitals and clinical laboratories to accelerate the sales of OpGen's products and services.
+AdvanDx researched, developed and marketed advanced in vitro diagnostic kits for the diagnosis and prevention of infectious diseases, and sold its products principally to hospitals and clinical laboratories in the United States and Europe.
+The Company acquired AdvanDx principally to use AdvanDx's diagnostic capabilities with respect to MDROs and leverage AdvanDx's relationships with hospitals and clinical laboratories to accelerate the sales of all of OpGen's products and services.